Two-phase averaged system justification for ideal gases without conductivity: Numerical illustrations

 \section{Numerical illustrations}

-In order to illustrate our results, we consider a discretization of the equation systems mesoscopic \eqref{c}-\eqref{NS} and macroscopic \eqref{systmacro2} that is a quite straightforward extension of the one described more precisely in \cite{BrBuLa2}.
+In order to illustrate our results, we consider a discretization of the equation systems mesoscopic \eqref{NS}-\eqref{c} and macroscopic \eqref{systmacro2} that is a quite straightforward extension of the one described more precisely in \cite{BrBuLa2}.
 We consider a moving-mesh scheme, such that, in the mesoscopic case, each cell is occupied by a pure fluid.
-To observe the oscillations that the change of phase produce, we consider only $J=100$ meshes, thus a discretization of the torus $\T$ on the order of $\varepsilon=1/J = 0.01$.
+To observe the oscillations that the change of phase produce, we consider only $J=100$ meshes, thus a discretization of the torus $\T$ (periodic boundary conditions with period 1) on the order of $\varepsilon=1/J = 0.01$.
 This is not a problem in general, as convergence seems to be very rapid.
 However, in a few illustrations we take $J=1000$ to observe continuity and shock properties of certain solutions.
+Let us take